Do you have to soak dried beans before using them? No! Enjoy the texture and flavor without the time commitment using a no-soak method.

 I am glad to report using dried beans is a delusion no more.
 Late Saturday afternoon I decided I wanted to use those darn dried beans for dinner that night.
-I hopped online and much to my delight I came across a no soak, 90-minute way to cook dried beans.
+I hopped online and much to my delight I came across a no-soak, 90-minute way to cook dried beans.
 Perfect!

-Preheat the oven to 250 degrees Fahrenheit.
-Add 1 pound of dried beans to a large Dutch oven.
+- Second, add 1 pound of dried beans to a large Dutch oven.

-Pour in enough water to cover the beans by an inch and a half.
+- Third, pour in enough water to cover the beans by an inch and a half.
 Add about half a tablespoon of salt and bring the pot to a boil.

-Put on the lid and get it into the oven.
+- Fourth, put on the lid and get it into the oven.
 Cook for 75 minutes.
 Check the beans after 45 minutes.
 If they look too dry add some boiling water to the pot.

 - And then, finally, after 75 minutes you’ll have a pot of delicious al dente beans to use in a variety of dishes.
 (I used them all for a big pot of vegetarian chili.)